Functional analytic insights into irreversibility of quantum resources: One-shot resource manipulation

+The weak* topology in the above statement is induced on the Banach space of trace class operators by thinking of it as the dual to the Banach space of compact operators, equipped with the operator norm.
+Equivalently, it can be defined as the initial topology induced by the functions $\T(\H) \ni X\mapsto \Tr KX$, where $K$ is an arbitrary compact operator on $\H$.

-Before proving the Theorem, let us discuss its immediate consequences.
+Before proving the theorem, let us discuss its assumptions and immediate consequences.
 The inequality in~\eqref{eq:dilution_thm_eq1} will be of most interest to us, as it establishes a general bound that applies to \emph{any} manipulation protocol; this includes, in particular, any subset of the operations $\O_\mu$, and thus also physically relevant classes of quantum channels.

-Comparing~\eqref{eq:dilution_thm_eq1} and~\eqref{eq:dilution_thm_eq2} we see that, in order to give necessary and sufficient conditions for resource dilution under $\O_\mu$, we need to understand precisely the relation between the norm $\norm{\phi}{\mu}$ and its dual $1/\norm{\phi}{\mu}^{\circ}$.
-Indeed, we will see that this relation forms the foundation of many of the results of this work, and it will be crucial to understand it precisely.
+Although the theorem is stated for general input states, we have given the input state the suggestive name $\phi$ because the most important application of Theorem~\ref{thm:oneshot_dilution} for us will be in resource dilution --- where, we recall, the input is a reference pure state $\phi$.
+Comparing~\eqref{eq:dilution_thm_eq1} and~\eqref{eq:dilution_thm_eq2} we see that, in order to give necessary and sufficient conditions for resource dilution under $\O_\mu$, we need to understand precisely the relation between the gauge $\norm{\phi}{\mu}$ and its dual $1/\norm{\phi}{\mu}^{\circ}$.
+We will see that this relation forms the foundation of many of the results of this work.

-In particular, if a given pure state satisfies $\norm{\phi}{\mu} = 1/\norm{\phi}{\mu}^{\circ}$, we obtain a necessary and sufficient condition for approximate one-shot conversion from this state into any other state.
+Crucially, the bounds of the theorem can indeed be tight.
+To see this, for the sake of this discussion let us assume the weak* lower semicontinuity of the gauge $\norm{\cdot}{\mu}$, which will indeed be satisfied in all cases of interest to us in this work.
+Now, if a given pure state satisfies $\norm{\phi}{\mu} = 1/\norm{\phi}{\mu}^{\circ}$, then the converse and achievability parts of Theorem~\ref{thm:oneshot_dilution} match, and we obtain a necessary and sufficient condition for approximate one-shot conversion from this state into any other state under the maps $\OO_\mu$.
 If we further assume that

 then we can in fact give an exact expression for one-shot $\ve$-error resource cost of any state: